dwyl/home/furniture/README.md

 but I don't consider it a priority because there are reasonably priced chairs we can use in the mean time.
+32. Plant Wall

 # Basement

 ## Reduced Mobility room

-32. Murphy bed (_using linear actuators_)
+33. Murphy bed (_using linear actuators_)
 2. Wardrobe
 3. Additional wall-mounted fold down single bed for child/guest/carer.

 ## Recording Studio (_Formerly "Media Room"_)

-35. Overhead recording desk for top-down shots.
+36. Overhead recording desk for top-down shots.
 2. Video editing desk.
 3. Mini sofa (_tight fit but essential_)

 ## Leisure Room

-38. 4 x 2-seater sofas with integrated storage
+39. 4 x 2-seater sofas with integrated storage
 2. 4 x L-shaped sofas in corners of room
 3. Plant wall covering the whole west wall.
 The projector screen will descend from the ceiling